izmirhs/IoT.IO/README.md

    https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=tr
    You can compile from source : https://github.com/EspressifApp/EsptouchForAndroid To enable, define SETUP_SMART_CONFIG from Credentials.h.
 3. WebServer Setup : Device gets in AP mode and starts a WebServer on a given IP.
    Handles POSTed Wifi credential and user data and process them.
    To enable, define SETUP_WEBSERVER_AP from Credentials.h.
 4. When connection gets succeeded, they all will be stored on the filesystem.

+Using Postman to send WiFi credentials to device's WebServer in AP mode (Demo purpose):

+0. Postman is a cool Chrome browser plugin to make HTTP request.
+It is for demo purpose until we have a user client.
+1. We will POST JSON data to the ESP8266 device to handle requests.
+2. In AP mode, we have IP address of 192.168.99.1.
+3. You need to send below JSON data to set WiFi credentials on board.
+4. {type:"APInfo", ssid:YOUR_SSID, pass:YOUR_PASS}
+5. Device requires a reboot to left AP mode and connect to WiFi.
+So send the data below.
+6. {type:"APDone"}

 Data Communication Methods :